yogeshmpandey/yogeshmpandey.github.io/_posts/2015-09-01-Tamil-Nadu-Trails.md

 Due to some personal reasons i didn't wanted to visit the temple but really wanted to explore the magnificent architecture and temple museum, So i decided not to go in the main area but explore the architecture.
 The size of this temple is massive and the whole city was laid out in the shape of square with a series of concentric streets culminating from the temple (amazing isn't it).

 I was wearing shorts and didn't knew that the visitors were required to wear full dresses before going inside.
 Was warned by my friends but i didn't cared back then.
 Next, I was given a mundu(lungi) to wear by the temple staff and then we went inside.
 The architecture was echoing grandeur and magnificence.
-It was sad to see that the temple(the shrine) prohibited the entry of non-hindus prohibiting someone on the basis of religion defies the basic aspect of sanathan dharma.
+It was sad to see that the temple(the shrine) prohibited the entry of non-hindus.
+According to me prohibiting someone on the basis of religion defies the basic aspect of sanathan dharma.

 Then we visited the 1000 pillars hall museum, captured the exotic architecture and memories and returned to the bus stand after returning the lungi.